rugved0102/Web-Scrapper-LLM/README.md

 ### Q: What if a website doesn't load?
 **A**: The app will skip that URL and continue analyzing others.
 You'll see an error in the console.

-### Q: Can I use this without Lovable Cloud?
+### Q: Can I use this completely offline?
-**A**: Yes!
-This project is designed to run completely locally.
-Use Groq's free tier for LLM capabilities, or run in mock mode for testing.
+**A**: The frontend runs locally, but you need internet access for Groq API calls.
+Use mock mode for offline testing without API calls.

 ### Q: Do I need a Supabase account?
 **A**: Only if you want to deploy the edge function to production.
 For local development, you can use the Supabase CLI without an account.